Frequently Asked Questions

 This calculator provides estimates for informational purposes only and does not constitute tax, legal, or investment advice.
 CONFOTUR eligibility and exemption periods must be independently verified with a licensed Dominican attorney.
 Tax rates and thresholds are based on current DR tax law and are subject to change.
 Rental income estimates are projections, not guarantees.

-Paste any DR property listing URL and get an AI-powered investment analysis with scoring, rental projections, and CONFOTUR savings calculation.
+Paste any DR property listing URL and get an AI-powered investment analysis with scoring, rental projections, and market comparison.